-Whenever you travel to a country, it's always nice to know a bit about it beforehand.
-That's why I create these posts with interesting things to know.
+Whenever you travel to a country, it's always nice to know some interesting facts beforehand.
 Below, you can find some fun facts about Czech Republic.

 Interesting facts about Czech Republic

 This post is part of a series of fun facts posts I'm doing for every country I have articles about here on the blog.
 These posts are research-based and although a lot of time has gone into finding the facts, it's still possible a mistake has snuck in.
 If you see something that looks incorrect, please inform me at sofie [at] wonderfulwanderings.com and I'll look into it.
 Thanks!

 1. Emil Zátopek, famously known for his unprecedented win of gold in the 1952 Helsinki Olympic Games in the 10,000 meter, 5,000 meter, and the marathon track events, was from Czech Republic.
 He was born in Kopřivnice.

 2. Geneticist Johan Gregor Mendel, the man who set the groundwork for genetics and inheritance principles studied in biology classes around the world today, was born in Hynčice.